damianperera/mobilefirst-angular/README.md

 `npm install mobilefirst-angular`

 ## Setup
-Configure the project to work on IBM Worklight 7.0 inside a _hybrid_ application environment.
+Configures the project to work on IBM Worklight 7.0 inside a _hybrid_ application environment.

 1. Copy the project into the `apps/<hybrid-appname>/common/` inside your IBM Worklight 7.0 Project.